laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

 # User Guide for EuroTeQ Enrolment Process
 This is a user guide for the EuroTeQ Enrolment Automation System

-_Note_: To see the table of contents
+_Note_: To see the table of contents click on the outline button in the top-right corner

 ## Login
 ### Go to Remote Desktop Connection